-The Department of Commerce has postponed its preliminary determination in the antidumping duty investigation on softwood lumber products from Canada (A-122-857) until Friday, June 23, 2017.
+The Department of Commerce has postponed its preliminary determination in the antidumping duty investigation, including a vote on “critical circumstances” on certain softwood lumber products from Canada (A-122-857) until Friday, June 23, 2017.

-Depending on the results of these two investigations, companies with continuous bonds may incur an increase to their bond, and importers without a continuous bond will be required to submit a cash deposit.
-We will keep you up to date as more information becomes available.
+Depending on the results of the investigations, companies with continuous bonds may incur an increase to their bond, and importers without a continuous bond will be required to submit a cash deposit.

 January 6, 2016